richardgaywood/paydata.org/content/sprawlrunners/magic/arcane_backgrounds.md

 For avoidance of doubt: the only difference between Magic (Spirit) and (Smarts) is the role-playing aspect and the choice of linked attribute for the skill.
 Everything else is the same – [available power list]({{< relref "powers.md" >}}), drain rules, etc.

-{{% alert title="On skill naming" %}}
+{{% design %}}
 *The only reason I'm calling this "Magic" when it's called "Spellcasting" in core SWADE is that it bothers me that a skill called "Spellcasting" is used to summon spirits.
 Coming from Shadowrun, that feels really jarring.
 It's the same skill, though, just renamed.*
-{{% /alert %}}
+{{% /design %}}

 ## Astral space